Independent German-English translation services

 Notarisation is priced as follows: the cost of translating the original German language documents plus an additional fee of around £125.
 This covers the notary’s fees and the extra time involved to visit his office.
 Please read my more detailed article on translation rate calculation here.

-Please phone me on my landline or mobile or send me your text by email so I can assess it carefully before supplying you with a formal quote.
+Please phone me or send me your text by email so I can assess it carefully before supplying you with a formal quote.

 I usually enclose an invoice with the translated document.
 Clients may pay by direct bank transfer or cheque.

 If you send your payment from outside the UK, please make sure that you pay all monetary transaction costs arising and that the amount credited to my account covers the invoiced amount.
 When paying by PayPal, I add 3% to my invoice to reflect the charges PayPal levies to transfer incoming funds into my bank account.
 I recommend the use of TransferWise (www.transferwise.com/) for payments from outside the UK as their exchange rates are good and their charges are low.

 After my A’ Levels in Germany, I completed my language studies in Tokyo, Japan.
 Having moved to the UK in 1986, I subsequently spent eight years working for a Japanese company as a researcher into European energy politics and energy economics.

 In 1991 I obtained the Institute of Linguists’ post-graduate Diploma in Translation specialising in Science and Business.
 In addition, I passed the Institute of Linguists’ ELIC Diploma (Examinations for Languages for International Communication) in 1992.
 Since then I have been providing freelance English-German translations.
 I am a long-term member of the Chartered Institute of Linguists.